Best Monthly Apartments in Tokyo with Easy Airport Access (Haneda & Narita Guide)

 (7) Tokyo’s Transportation Is Complex — Use Google Maps & Route Apps

-Tokyo’s transportation network is highly developed but also extremely complex,
+Tokyo’s transportation network is highly developed but also extremely complex, which can make navigation challenging for newcomers.

 ● Recommended apps

-• Google Maps: Simple and beginner-friendly
+Google Maps: Simple and beginner-friendly

-• NAVITIME / Japan Transit Planner: Strong for Japanese rail routes
+NAVITIME / Japan Transit Planner: Strong for Japanese rail routes

-• Japan Travel by NAVITIME: Designed for foreign visitors
+Japan Travel by NAVITIME: Designed for foreign visitors

 These apps help you check travel times, transfer routes, and fares within seconds.